 “Cash is king.
 I prefer getting discounts and cash rebates”

-Discover it Card, issued by Discover (NYSE:DFS), offers 5% rebate on quarterly bonus categories, and 1% rebate on all other purchases and it has no annual fee.
+Discover it® Card, issued by Discover (NYSE:DFS), offers 5% rebate on quarterly bonus categories you sign up for, automatic 1% rebate on all other purchases and it has no annual fee.
 One feature that we’ve not seen in other cards is that you can double the value of your cashback if you redeem for vouchers from participating merchants such as Carnival Cruise, Hyatt, Samsonite and many others.
-This Discover Card also has a 0% special APR on purchases and balance transfers for 14 months, and 10.99%-22.99% variable APR after this period.
+This Discover it Card also has a 0% special APR on purchases and balance transfers for 14 months, and 10.99%-22.99% variable APR after this period.
 No foreign transaction fee.

 Click here to read Discover it Card review.

-Chase Freedom – $100 Bonus, issued by JPMorgan Chase (NYSE:JPM), gives you 5% rebate on up to $1,500 combined purchases in quarterly rotating categories and 1% rebate on all others.
-It doesn’t have any annual fee and even lets you earn a $100 bonus after you spend $500 within the first 3 months of account opening and a $25 bonus when you make a purchase and add an authorized user in this same 3-month period.
-Unlike many other rewards card that don’t offer any 0% promotional APR, Chase Freedom offers a 0% introductory APR on purchases and balance transfers for 15 months.
-After that intro period, there is a variable APR of 13.99% to 22.99% on both purchases and balance transfers.
+Chase Freedom® – $100 Bonus, issued by JPMorgan Chase (NYSE:JPM), gives you 5% rebate on up to $1,500 combined purchases in quarterly rotating categories and unlimited 1% rebate on all others.
+It has no annual fee and even lets you earn a $100 Bonus after you spend $500 on purchases within the first 3 months of account opening, and a $25 Bonus when you make a purchase and add an authorized user in this same 3-month period.
+Unlike many other rewards cards that don’t offer any 0% promotional APR, Chase Freedom offers a 0% intro APR for 15 months on purchases and balance transfers.
+After that there’s is a variable APR of 13.99%-22.99% on both balance transfers and purchases.

 Click here to read Chase Freedom review.

 “I like staying at a particular hotel or flying with a particular airline”

-United MileagePlus Explorer Card by Chase is one of the top airline credit cards when it comes to travel perks.
-Earn 2 miles per dollar spent on United air tickets and 1 mile per dollar on everything else.
+United MileagePlus® Explorer Card by Chase is one of the top airline credit cards when it comes to travel perks.
+Earn 2 miles per dollar spent on United air tickets and 1 mile per dollar on every other purchase.
 Earn 30,000 miles when you spend $1,000 during the first 3 months.
 No foreign transaction fees. $0 intro annual fee for the first year, then $95.

 Click here to read United credit card review.